Water security in Australia: Competition between states

 In Australia there is competition for the resources of the Darling River system between Queensland, New South Wales and South Australia.
 Similarly, there is competition for the resources of the Murray River between NSW, Victoria and South Australia.
 The South Australian government established a new ministerial portfolio of Water Security as the water security issues facing South Australia and the Lower Lakes and Coorong emerged.
 South Australia also has an Independent Commissioner for Water Security.

 Competition between regions

 In Victoria a pipeline from the Goulburn River to Melbourne has led to protests by farmers against the linkage of Victoria's water system to facilitate the privatisation of water in the region.

 Competition between uses

 In the Macquarie Marshes of NSW grazing and irrigation interests compete for water flowing to the marshes which would otherwise support the environment.
-There have been a series of embankments built to channel water flowing towards the marshes to privately held commercial interests.
-Some of these works are thought to have been done illegally.
+There have been a series of embankments built to channel water flowing towards the marshes to privately held commercial interests, some of which are being thought to have been done illegally.